ardalis/DevIQ-gatsby/src/docs/domain-driven-design/shared-kernel.md

 ## An Example of a Shared Kernel

-In the following example, these are some of the subdomains and shared kernel of a Library Management System.
+These are subdomains that may be seen in a Library Management System domain:

-These are subdomains:
 - Reporting
 - Catalog
 - Circulation